 To create a Find on image, you need to

 - fill in a question;

 - upload an image and select the correct area(s) (see step 3);

-- and adjust the settings to your convenience.
+- and adjust the settings (optional).

 Step 3: Mark the correct area(s)

 A Find on image must have at least one correct answer.
 To add one: